From abundance, all benefits flow

 The National Voluntary Logbook Program

 The logbook program is a cornerstone of our evidence-based approach to fisheries management.
-By capturing daily data directly from commercial fishers, we build a real-time picture of stock health that supports sustainable harvest decisions across all CRA areas.
+By capturing daily data directly from commercial fishers, we build a real-time comprehensive and representative picture of stock health that supports sustainable harvest decisions across all CRA areas.

 Powered by Fishers, Informed by Experience

-Fishers voluntarily record detailed information about every pot lift—location, effort, catch, and size.
-This fine-scale data reflects what’s happening on the water and helps shape the science behind quota and management decisions.
+Fishers voluntarily record detailed information from representative pot lifts — location, effort, catch, and size.
+This fine-scale data reflects what’s happening on the water and helps shape the science that informs quota and management decisions.

 Supporting Smarter Stock Management

 Logbook data feeds directly into stock assessments and trend modelling, allowing us to respond quickly to changes in abundance.
-It’s a practical tool that connects science, industry knowledge, and management in a single loop.
+It is a practical tool that connects science, industry knowledge, and management in a single loop.

 A Global Model for Industry-Led Monitoring